iPankys/DataCamp-Python/README.md

 ## Curso

--[X]  Introduction to Data Visualization with Matplotlib -[X] Introduction to Data Visualization with Seaborn -[ ] Exploratory Data Analysis in Python
+-[  ] Introduction to Data Visualization with Matplotlib

+-[X] Introduction to Data Visualization with Seaborn

+-[ ] Exploratory Data Analysis in Python

 ## Projeto